-Testament frontman Chuck Billy was the guest on Full Metal Jackie’s radio show this past weekend.
-Billy spoke all about the band’s 10th studio album 'Dark Roots of Earth' as well as touring Europe and America for the rest of the year.
-He also shared his view on the current situation with Lamb of God's frontman Randy Blythe being incarcerated.
-If you missed Full Metal Jackie’s interview with Chuck Billy below:
+Chuck Billy of Testament was the guest on Full Metal Jackie’s radio show this past weekend.
+The frontman spoke about the band’s tour with Overkill, as well as the pressures of creating music and his feelings on the progression of Testament’s sound .
+Read Full Metal Jackie’s interview with Chuck Billy below:

 California is the American Mecca for thrash metal.
 With top thrash innovators such as Metallica, Testament, Autopsy, Exodus, Death Angel and more having risen to fame together in the early '80s, a very tight-knit brotherhood has been created between these musicians.
 Despite this bond, Metallica and Testament have never toured together, and during our recent chat with Testament singer Chuck Billy, he told us it's his "dream" for the two acts to share a bill.